MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 The keyboard shortcuts described here refer to the U.S. keyboard layout.
 The layout of the keys on other keyboards may not correspond exactly to the keys on a U.S. keyboard.

+ Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts that are different for macOS than Windows.
+These are indicated in parantheses in the tables in the sections that follow.

 ##  <a name="Keyboard"></a> General Keyboard Shortcuts
 The following table describes keyboard shortcuts for navigating and accessing different elements of a page, such as actions, drop-down lists, lookups, and more.
 For details about keyboard shortcuts for navigating records once you get inside a list, see the next section.